foreverluiscastro/React-Drinks-App/README.md

 Clicking the Fridge Link in the Navbar will render the Fridge component which also renders two child components, SavedBeerList and SavedBeerShow (beginning to see a pattern here?).

 SavedBeerList creates a list of Links attached\
-to the specified beer using the beer's id.\
+to the specified beer using the beer's id.

 SavedBeerShow uses destructing to identify each beer by id\
 and renders a div that displays the beers information in the browser.\
 SavedBeerShow also adds a button labeled "Remove Beer From Fridge" which\
-triggers a `DELETE` request that removes the beer from the [internal-API].
+triggers a `DELETE` request that removes the beer from the internal-API.